 Alliant currently has no outstanding compliance issues at the Commission.
-An audit of the holding company system was completed in the fourth quarter of 2016 in docket 9403-HC-101.
-Commission staff identified no material or significant deficiencies.
+An audit of the holding company system was completed in the fourth quarter of 2016 in docket 9403-HC-101.9 Commission staff identified no material or significant deficiencies.
 Alliant is in compliance with Wis.
 Stat. §§ 196.795 and 196.52.
 Commission staff recommended that future internal audits include a review of the cost allocators between Alliant and its regulated and non-regulated affiliates, as defined in the Master Service Agreement in the Final Decisions in dockets 6680-AU-117 and 9403-AU-103, dated March 11, 2015, and April 25, 2013, respectively.
 Alliant intends to conduct a review every three years as part of its internal audit process.
-The next review is scheduled for 2017.
+The most recent review was completed in 2019.
 Commission staff also recommended that Alliant continue to monitor its credit ratings and outlooks assigned to AEC and its rated subsidiaries within the holding company system.
-As events warrant, WP&L intends to keep the Commission informed of any developments that trigger credit rating actions, along with what, if any, action is taken by Alliant and its rated subsidiaries in response to such developments.
+As events warrant, WP&L continues to keep the Commission informed of any developments that trigger credit rating actions, along with what, if any, action is taken by Alliant and its rated subsidiaries in response to such developments.10 Alliant is currently engaged with the PSCW for an audit of the holding company in docket 9403-HC-102 which is expected to conclude in the third quarter of 2019.11

-As of December 31, 2016, Alliant is in compliance with Wis.
-Stat. §§ 196.795(7)(a)2. and 3.
-Alliant promotes energy conservation and conducts business that is functionally related to the provision of utility service.
+As of December 31, 2018, each non-utility affiliate owned by Alliant was doing at least one of the activities listed in Wis.
+Stat. §§ 196.795(7)(a).
+Specifically, the activities conducted by the non-utility affiliates included: